DOT DRIVER OBSTRUCTIVE SLEEP APNEA DETECTION AND CERTIFICATION

 Dr. Lawrence Earl, MD

 National Academy DOT Medical Examiners

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine and The National Academy of DOT Medical Examiners (NADME).
-The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The National Academy of DOT Medical Examiners (NADME).
+Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine (PIM) requires instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to PIM policy.
 PIM is committed to providing its learners with high quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.

 Dr. Lawrence Earl, MD, has nothing to disclose.